Mexican Street Corn Casserole

 • Drain the whole kernel corn.
 You don’t want that extra water in the casserole.

 • Use as much spice as you’d like.
+Add Tajín on top for extra flavor.
+Jalapeño peppers would be a great addition as well.

-• The exact time it will take to baked depends on the size and type of pan you use.
-Plan 1 hour for baking.
+• Plan 1 hour for baking.
+The exact time it will take to baked depends on the size and type of pan you use.
 Check the casserole before that though.
 It should be lightly browned and set in the center.

-mexican street corn casserole
+mexican street corn casserole in a pan with a wooden spoon

-mexican street corn casserole
+mexican street corn casserole in a pan with a wooden spoon

 Mexican Street Corn Casserole

-4.58 from 26 votes
+4.69 from 45 votes

 Servings 10